WANDERWOMAN® WOMEN-ONLY SMALL GROUP TOUR TO HISTORIC MALTA

-ROOMMATES ARRANGED FOR SOLO TRAVELERS WISH TO SHARE ACCOMMODATIONS
+ROOMMATES ARRANGED FOR SOLO TRAVELERS WISHING TO SHARE ACCOMMODATIONS

 Malta travel itinerary:

 Day 1: Arrival at the Malta International Airport in Valletta

 Upon arrival at Valetta Airport (MLA) you will be met by your WanderWoman® tour escort and transferred to our hotel, a Maltese 5-star property with views of the harbor, located just outside the city walls of Valletta and within walking distance to points of interest and wonderful local restaurants.
 After an opportunity to rest and freshen up, we will venture out with our local guide for an introduction to Maltese cuisine & culture and to get acquainted with fellow travelers.
 Travel by boat, aboard a ‘Dghajsa’, a small traditional Maltese boat, across the harbor to Vittoriosa.
 At the tip of this city is the oldest fortification on the Island, Fort St. Angelo.
 A walking tour of the city brings us through narrow streets with typical Maltese houses, band clubs, and churches that make up this ‘Victorious’ city.
 Enjoy a welcome dinner at a local restaurant.
 (D)

 Day 2: Walking Tour of Valletta

 Explore Valletta, Malta’s capital city, founded by the Knights of St. John Order of Malta in 1566.
-Visit the National Archaeological Museum, which houses artifacts from Malta’s prehistoric past.
+At the National Archaeological Museum you will learn about Malta’s prehistoric past.
 Here we find the famed “Sleeping Goddess” figurine dating back 5,000 years.
 Enjoy views of the harbor from the Upper Barrakka Gardens.
-Tour St. John’s Cathedral, where the floor is paved with marble slabs, each the tomb of a knight, bearing his coat of arms in intricate inlay.
-Visit the Cathedral’s Oratory to view Caravaggio’s masterpiece “The Beheading of St. John.”
-Tour the Grand Master’s Palace, once the headquarters of the Order of St. John, as well as the formal court of the Grand Master.
+Tour St. John’s Cathedral, where the floor is paved with marble slabs, each the tomb of a knight, bearing his coat of arms in intricate inlay and visit the Cathedral’s Oratory to view Caravaggio’s masterpiece “The Beheading of St. John.”
+Next to the Grand Master’s Palace, once the headquarters of the Order of St. John, as well as the formal court of the Grand Master.
 Plaques and paintings, decoration and furnishings give us a glimpse into the history of the Order, British colonial rule, and the Republic of Malta.
-Today it is the office of the President and home of Parliament.
 Enjoy lunch at one of Valletta’s lively piazzas.
 Afternoon at leisure to rest or to explore.
 (B, L)

 Day 3: Unveiling Malta’s Neolithic Temples